ScrollPrize/scrollprize-website/docs/07_tutorial4.md

 <TutorialsTop highlightId={4} />

-This tutorial gives a high-level overview of our current best methods on how to do ink detection, followed by a more hands-on tutorial [on Kaggle as a notebook](https://www.kaggle.com/code/jpposma/vesuvius-challenge-ink-detection-tutorial).
+This tutorial gives a high-level overview on ink detection methods, followed by a more hands-on tutorial [on Kaggle as a notebook](https://www.kaggle.com/code/jpposma/vesuvius-challenge-ink-detection-tutorial).
+Since this tutorial was written, ink detection has successfully recovered text from inside the rolled scrolls.
+The technical principles remain the same as what is described here.

 Ink detection is the task of taking data from a 3D X-ray scan around a papyrus surface, and identifying the locations of the inked parts of the papyrus.

-This is where one of the difficulties of the Herculaneum Papyri comes in: the ink seems to be [radiolucent](https://en.wikipedia.org/wiki/Radiodensity), making it hard to detect on 3D X-ray scans.
+This is where one of the difficulties of the Herculaneum Papyri comes in: the ink and the papyrus have very similar densities, making it hard to detect ink in 3D X-ray scans.

-* **Campfire & En-Gedi scrolls:** Ink shows up as brighter voxels in 3D X-ray scans, so ink detection can be done by taking the brightest pixel in some voxel region.
+* **Campfire & En-Gedi scrolls:** Dense ink shows up as brighter voxels in 3D X-ray scans, so ink detection can be done by taking the brightest pixel in some voxel region.
-* **Herculaneum scrolls & fragments:** Ink does not seem directly visible in 3D X-ray scans, but there does seem to be data there, since machine learning models can detect it.
+* **Herculaneum scrolls & fragments:** Ink is less directly visible in 3D X-ray scans, but there does seem to be data there.
+Machine learning models can detect it, and humans can sometimes see subtle textural patterns in the data.

-In the video below Dr. Seales talks about how ink detection works in the Herculaneum scrolls, and how it came about:
+In the video below Dr. Seales talks about how ink detection got started for the Herculaneum scrolls:

 <iframe className="w-[100%] aspect-video mb-4" src="https://www.youtube.com/embed/g-7-Xg75CCI?start=5930" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen/>

-There is hope: not only can machine learning models detect the ink, on occasion we can see the ink directly in the 3D X-ray volumes.
-Here are some examples, with slices from the 3D surface volumes on the left, and infrared photos showing ink on the right (from the recent [data paper](https://arxiv.org/abs/2304.02084)):
+Not only can machine learning models detect the ink, on occasion we can see the ink directly in the 3D X-ray volumes.
+Here are some examples, with slices from the 3D surface volumes on the left, and infrared photos showing ink on the right (from the [data paper](https://arxiv.org/abs/2304.02084)):

 <figure className="">
   <img src="/img/tutorials/ink2-alpha.png" />